EB-5 investment amounts and costs

 • 02

-Rural TEAs provide the right to expedited review of petitions.
-The TEA type will be indicated in the project documents.
+EB-5 projects located in rural TEA (plus EB-5 infrastructure projects) grant investors with priority processing of petitions.
+TEA type will be stated in the project documents.
 We recommend that you double-check this with the TEA map.

 What does a typical EB-5 project look like?